DARRIN T. MISH: That would be me I am Darrin T. Mish THE IRS Solution Attorney.

 KATRINA MADEWELL: Alright so we got a couple of headline stories that we are going to talk about today to.
 One of them is the IRS Tax Levies caused hardship for Social Security recipients, this is an interesting story with our elderly.

-DARRIN T. MISH: You know so the IRS can go ahead and levy, levy your Social Security up to 15% is the first threshold, 30% is the second and now the IRS is maintaining they can levy all of your Social Security benefits for retirement, we are talking about retirement, we are not talking about disability, Social Security Disability payments just retirement.
+DARRIN T. MISH: So the IRS can go ahead and levy your Social Security up to 15% is the first threshold, 30% is the second and now the IRS is maintaining they can levy all of your Social Security benefits for retirement, we are talking about retirement, we are not talking about disability, Social Security Disability payments just retirement.

 KATRINA MADEWELL: That’s still kind of wild.